stormwings/frontend-react-chat/README.md

 # frontend-react-chat

 # pending tasks
-    - redux
+    - create user handle
-    - api fetch
     - dark mode
+    - handle with routes and componentWrappers
     - tests with jest
     - project to typescript